This chapter has been published in the book

 At this point the sophist Thrasymachus had gotten very upset

-him of getting out of it by using his typical irony.
-Now Thrasymachus
+of getting out of it by using his typical irony.

 Thrasymachus professed to know, he should tell the others what